ShubhamRRana/WaterTankerAppv1/README.md

 ## Auth Flow (Multi-Role)

 - Start at Role Entry screen to choose: Customer, Driver, or Admin.
+- Login uses email + password authentication (migrated from phone + password).
 - Login respects the chosen role when multiple accounts exist.
 - Sign Up no longer asks for role; it uses the chosen role from Role Entry/Login.
+- Multi-role users can select their role after login if they have multiple roles with the same email.

 ## Environment Variables